vanderbilt-redcap/REDCapOMR/README.md

 (In logical order)

-TODO: * Implement the View Printouts page,
+TODO:
-      * Implement a "Project Settings" page to reset or delete projects from,
+* Implement the View Printouts page,
 * Upload scans uploaded by the user to their corresponding REDCap records when results are exported,
 * Create a Dockerfile and have the project capable of running in a Docker instance